Hulk Vs. Wolverine has been rumored for years and could be closer to reality, with Hugh Jackman coming to the Marvel Cinematic Universe in Deadpool.

-The picture is still murky, but things look to be clearing up.
-Of course, we are talking about the possibility of finally seeing two of Marvel’s favorite comic book (and screen) characters share time on the big screen together.
-Hulk Vs. Wolverine: One movie, two big stars.
+One of those was the possibility of finally seeing two of Marvel’s favorite comic book (and movie) characters share time on the big screen together: Hulk Vs. Wolverine.
+One movie with two big stars.

-To get to this point, where Marvel is finally beginning to hint that Hulk Vs. Wolverine could actually happen, the road has been difficult, to say the least.
+To get to this point, Marvel has finally hinted that Hulk Vs. Wolverine could actually happen, but the road has been difficult, to say the least.
 Neither of these properties was in Marvel’s full control and it was only recently that Hulk finally become a full-fledged member of Marvel Studios.
+The X-Men were also in studio limbo, though that has finally cleared up in the last couple of years.

-In the past, which is why we have not seen a stand-alone Hulk movie since the 2008 Edward Norton The Incredible Hulk, the character of Hulk has been under the watchful eye (and control) of Universal.
-They did nothing at all with the character and this is the reason (Universal’s control of Hulk) we’ve only seen Hulk (the Mark Ruffalo version) in fairly minor roles in The Avengers and Thor: Ragnarok because Marvel was allowed to use Hulk, just not as a stand-alone.
-Pretty much how Marvel had to deal with Sony and Spider-Man.
+That studio did nothing at all with the character and this is the reason (Universal’s control of Hulk) we’ve only seen Hulk (the Mark Ruffalo version) in fairly minor roles in The Avengers saga and Thor: Ragnarok.
+Marvel was allowed to use Hulk, just not as a stand-alone.
+It’s similar to how Marvel had to deal with Sony and Spider-Man.

 Hulk Vs. Wolverine has already happened on the pages of Marvel comics.
-The history of the Hulk vs Wolverine dates back some 56 years when Wolverine made his appearance at the end of The Incredible Hulk comic #180.
+The history of the Hulk vs Wolverine dates back some 60 years when Wolverine made his appearance at the end of the The Incredible Hulk #180 comic.
 It happened in the last panel, which set up The Incredible Hulk #181 beautifully and history was born.

-Since their very first meeting, the ensuing 56 years has produced many a dust-up between Big Green and Claws.
+Since their very first meeting, the ensuing decades have produced many a dust-up between Big Green and Claws.
 They clash again and in their next battle, Wolverine literally guts Hulk, leaving his innards spilled out on the floor.
 Thanks to Hulk’s ability to regenerate, the Big Green Fighting Machine is able to continue his “Hulk smash” ways.

 Another meeting has Hulk smashing Wolverine’s bone claws to dust (Magneto had ripped out Logan’s Adamantium skeleton) after Wolverine used those bone claws to gouge out Hulk’s eyes.

-There was also the World War Hulk series in which Hulk not only does in Wolverine but also the rest of the X-Men crew.
+There was also the World War Hulk series in which Hulk not only takes out Wolverine but also the rest of the X-Men crew.